The TCS230 color detector measures three primary colors Red, Green

 switch to the next set until all four measurements are done.
 The output signal

-The square wave output by the device can also be divided down and this
+The square wave output by the device can also be divided down (internally in the TCS230) and this

 allows slower processors to to make measurements more easily.
 There is no